wiedehopf/readsb/README-json.md

    * track_rate: Rate of change of track, degrees/second
    * roll: Roll, degrees, negative is left roll
    * mag_heading: Heading, degrees clockwise from magnetic north
-   * true_heading: Heading, degrees clockwise from true north
+   * true_heading: Heading, degrees clockwise from true north (usually only transmitted on ground, in the air usually derived from the magnetic heading using magnetic model WMM2020)
    * baro_rate: Rate of change of barometric altitude, feet/minute
    * geom_rate: Rate of change of geometric (GNSS / INS) altitude, feet/minute
    * squawk: Mode A code (Squawk), encoded as 4 octal digits